 For other families, we incorporate parts of my “Legacy at the Next Level” program.
 “Legacy at the Next Level” goes far beyond tax planning, distribution design, and probate avoidance techniques.
 Instead, it gets to the heart and soul of what this family stands for, where they come from, and how they will navigate the future.

 We define the truths the family believes and how these truths will guide decisions in the future — maintaining the core principles that your family stands for.
-During the meeting, I share that at Thompson Law, P.C., we are guided in our decisions by the priority filter of Faith, Family, and Firm.
+During the meeting, I share that at Thompson Law, Prof. L.L.C., we are guided in our decisions by the priority filter of Faith, Family, and Firm.

 Whenever we are faced with a decision, whether it be time, utilizing resources, or a myriad of other issues,

 - We first ask, “What does our faith tell us?”

 - Then, we seek discernment– “How will this impact our family or our team?”

 - After faith and family, we finally must consider how it will impact the firm.
 What is the footprint that will be left because of the decisions we make?

 Every member of the Thompson Law, Prof. L.L.C. team knows our philosophy and how we filter decisions.
 We work together, think together, and grow together.
 The firm and our philosophy will carry on far past me and will continue to grow and evolve.
 I ask my clients, “Don’t you want the same for your family or business?”

 In a time of Google searches and instant answers, uncovering and defining your family’s philosophy will not be as easy as an internet search, and it shouldn’t be.
 A legacy that is built to last for years and years to come shouldn’t be rushed.
 Everyone should be allowed time for feedback and input to make a good plan the best plan.
 Efficiency does not mean rushed.
 Isn’t the extra time spent on such an investment worth it in the long run?